 - Have not been available for full-time work for at least two years since leaving regular high school.

-- You are over 22 years old, or
+- You are 23 years or older, or

 - You have been out of high school for more than 4 years, or

 - You have been available for full-time work for two or more years since you left high school, or